roycetech/applescript-core/README.md

 * Quick spot checking
 * Essential

 ### Configuration Files

-1.  config-system.plist -
+1.  config-system.plist - contains path to CLIs used by some scripts.
-2.  config-user.plist - contains
+2.  config-user.plist - contains user-specific configurations.

 ### Technologies/Libraries

 [ ] Why you used the technologies you used
 Include Links
-* Script Editor
+* Script Editor - The default AppleScript editor that comes with macOS.
-* plutil
+* plutil - A command-line utility that comes with macOS for accessing property list files that is a more performant than the Finder application.
-* PlistBuddy - For accessing dictionary contents in plist.
+* PlistBuddy - For accessing dictionary contents in a plist.
 * JSON Helper - Freely available JSON-AppleScript library.  https://apps.apple.com/us/app/json-helper-for-applescript/id453114608?mt=12.